svenssonjoel/lispBM/doc/lbmref.md

 </tr>
 </table>

 Symbols evaluate by a lookup in the environment.
-First, the local environment is searched for a binding of the symbols.
+First, the local environment is searched for a binding of the symbol.
 If unable to find a binding in the local environment, the global environment is searched.
-If unable to find a binding in the global environment as well, an error `variable_not_bound` is triggered.
+If unable to find a binding in the global environment as well, the runtime system attempts to dynamically load a binding using a system provided callback function.
+If all of the above fails to provide a value a `variable_not_bound` error is produced.

 **Composite forms**

 A composite form, such as `(e1 ... eN)` is evaluated in different ways depending on what `e1` is.
 There are three major categories that `e1` can fall into.
 Either `e1` is something that represents a function and `(e1 ... eN)` is a function application.
 Or `e1` is a so-called *special-form* that form the core of the LBM language.
-Or lastly, `e1` is anything else than the above and the composite form is malformed ultimately resulting in an error.
+Or lastly, `e1` is anything else and the composite form is malformed and will ultimately result in an error.

 The composite form `(e1 ... eN)` is evaluated by first checking if `e1` is a special form or not. if `e1` is a special form the composite form is passed to a special-form evaluator. if `e1` is not a special form,  the composite form is evaluated as a function application.
 These two major branches of composite form evaluation are described below.